Waking Up With Dread

 Super counter-intuitive if you ask me!

-That’s right: I’m suggesting that you should take some time off to teach those just getting started out on freeCodeCamp & Codecademy!
+I’m suggesting that you should take some time off to teach those just getting started out! (e.g. freeCodeCamp, Codecademy, local communities)

-Once you’ve had enough of an emotional break, I encourage you to do a better job this time around of surrounding yourself with peers “closer to your level” however you want to define that.
+Once you’ve had enough of an emotional break, I encourage you to do a better job this time around of surrounding yourself with peers “closer to your level” (however you feel comfortable defining that)

 Things may not be “like they were,” but that doesn’t mean people/employers stop buying: they just start buying different things (and skillsets) …so be on the look out for those new opportunities!